wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 4. Returning multiple answers

-   The authoritative nameserver should include as many of the instructed Additional records and Supporting information as will fit in the response packet.
+   The authoritative nameserver should include as many of the instructed Additional records and Supporting DNSSEC information as will fit in the response packet.

    In order to include Additional records in a response, certain conditions need to be met.